2017- 2018 STRATEGIC PLAN

-In September 2016, PRIMA’s Board of Directors reviewed the strategic direction of the association and developed the 2016-2017 strategic plan.
-The 2016-2017strategic plan identifies five substantive goals for ensuring PRIMA’s future.
+In September 2017, PRIMA’s Board of Directors reviewed the strategic direction of the association and developed the 2017-2018 strategic plan.
+The 2017-2018 strategic plan identifies five substantive goals for ensuring PRIMA’s future.
 The goals are not listed in any order of priority; all are equally important and interrelated.

 Strategies indicate how PRIMA will organize, focus, and expend its resources to maximize its effectiveness and efficiency in achieving these goals.
 The goals and strategies are reviewed at each meeting of PRIMA’s Board of Directors, as well as annually.

 PRIMA will be the recognized leader in public risk management.

 To advance the knowledge and practice of public risk management.

 - Committed to continued learning

 - Identify educational programs, products and services that members and non-members will value and utilize.

 - Be a leader in providing enterprise risk management/ISO 31000 educational programs.